PriceSpider-NeuIntel/imagewizard/README.rst

 * end_x: ending pixel coordinate along the x-axis/width of the image
 * start_y: starting pixle coordinate along the y-axis/height of the image
 * end_y: ending pixle coordinate along the y-axis/height of the image
-* is_percentage: if True, the coordinates will be considered as percentages
+* is_percentage: if True, the coordinates will be considered as percentages, default: False
-* order: (RGB, BGR) input order of the colors BGR/RGB.
-Default - order
+* order: (RGB, BGR) input order of the colors BGR/RGB, default: RGB

 >>> import cv2
 >>> img = cv2.imread('original_image.png')